CopyrightC/Advance-Hack-with-python/README.md

 12. Access to the names of all the users on the victim's computer `(Command - get_user)`

-13. Can get to know the on which OS is the victims's computer running on `(Command - OS)`
+13. Can get to know on which OS is the victims's computer running on `(Command - OS)`